nashidau/Random-Number-Gods/Readme.md

  - The Book of Travels.
 Detailing how the wisdom of the Random Number Gods can be used in your life.
  - The Trials of the Random Number Gods.
 The tests the RNGods must traverse.
+ - Calling Down the Moon.
+The followers of the Moon, (Lua as the portugese say) also would like to contact the Random Number Gods.